 VILLAGES

-Pinos Puente is an ideal destination for nature lovers as well as culture and history lovers.
-It has six main populated areas, all with their own small traditions and fiestas: Valderrubio,… More →
+Pinos Puente is a destination enjoyed by nature lovers, as well as by those interested in culture and history.
+It comprises six main populated areas, each with their own traditions and fiestas… More →

 Peligros was very important during the Nasrid dynasty (13th-15th centuries) and for the first few years after the Christian re-conquest, supplying Granada City with many agricultural products.… More →

-Located close to Granada City, Maracena is a predominantly agricultural village.
-Historically, Maratiena, as it was then known, was an important Roman settlement; it continued to be so during the… More →
+Maracena is a predominantly agricultural village.
+Originally known as Maratiena, it was an important Roman settlement and remained so during the Moorish era, when it was known as Marasana.
+The… More →

 Albolote is a village of Nasrid origin (the Muslim dynasty that occupied Granada the 13th to 15th centuries, and built the Alhambra), but remains of Palaeolithic and Roman settlements have also… More →